JaredGill/Data_Collection_Crypto/README.md

 # Data_Collection_CoinMarket
-Data scrape of the website https://coinmarketcap.com/ with Selenium to get crypto coin data.
+This project is a data scrape of the website https://coinmarketcap.com/ with Selenium to get crypto coin data.
+It will involve the use of selenium

-##Building a Scraper
+## Building a Scraper
 - The package Selenium was used to open and control a webpage in Microsoft Edge to coinmarket using the code
 ```python
 def __init__ (self, URL: str = "https://coinmarketcap.com/"):